Handy Instagram tips for schoolsSeptember 1, 2019

 1. Create a school hashtag

-Decide on a school hashtag and use it on all of your Instagram content.
+Decide on a school hashtag and use it on all of your Instagram posts.
 This will encourage your community to do the same, and soon you’ll build a library of content for anyone tapping on your school’s hashtag to explore.
-This also means you’ll be able to see user generated content that you can re-post, engage with.
+This can help you attract more followers as your school’s visibility increases, and it also means you’ll be able to see user-generated content that you can engage with and repost on your profile.

 2. Utilise trending hashtags